A PDF version of this policy is at the bottom of the page.

 - University Graduation requirements

-- Undergraduate students may make a one-time petition to have up to two consecutive quarters removed from the calculation of their credits and GPA.
-The course work must have been completed at least five years prior to this petition.
+a.
+Undergraduate students may make a one-time petition to have up to two consecutive terms removed from the calculation of their credits and GPA.
+The course work must have been completed at least five calendar years prior to this petition.

-- Forgiven courses cannot be used to satisfy any academic requirement.
+b.
+Forgiven courses cannot be used to satisfy any academic requirements.

-- To be eligible, a student must have completed 30 consecutive credits at Eastern, maintained a GPA of 2.5 or higher and have declared a major.
+c.
+To be eligible, a student must have completed 24 consecutive credits post-return to EWU, maintained a GPA of 2.5 or higher and have indicated a pre-major or be declared in a major.

 Chapter 7 – Academic Honors

 7-1.
 Deans’ Honor List

 Undergraduate and post-baccalaureate students who complete at least 12 graded credits in a given quarter with a 3.50 GPA or higher will be placed on the quarterly Deans’ Honor List for academic excellence.
 The honor is also recorded on their University transcript.

 Graduating seniors who achieve academic honors will be formally recognized during commencement, on University transcripts, and on their diploma.
 Baccalaureate honors are awarded only to recipients of a first baccalaureate degree, post-baccalaureate students are not eligible.
 These honors are earned by those students who have completed no fewer than 90 credits at this institution; 60 credits must be for courses in which grade points are awarded.
 Honors are calculated only on college-level credits earned at this institution.
 The following designations apply: